Warwick: 18th century to present

 In 1788 the Earl of Warwick obtained an Act of Parliament to enable him to build a new bridge over the Avon: Castle Bridge, which consists of a single sandstone arch was opened in 1793.
 It replaced an older 14th century bridge further downstream, known as Old Castle Bridge, which fell into ruin, although remains of it can still be seen.
 The Warwick and Birmingham and Warwick and Napton canals were both opened through Warwick in 1800.
 They now form parts of the Grand Union Canal.

 The Borough of Warwick was reformed under the Municipal Corporations Act 1835, which reconstituted it as a municipal borough with an elected Town Council.

 The railway arrived in Warwick in 1852 when the Great Western Railway opened its man line between Birmingham, Oxford and London through the town, along with Warwick railway station.
 However, the train service proved to be a disappointment to Warwick, as no express trains served the town, stopping at nearby Leamington Spa railway station instead.
-Warwick was largely bypassed by the industrial revolution; during the early 19th century, only minor industrial activities developed in the town, such as hat making.
+Warwick was largely bypassed by the Industrial Revolution; during the early 19th century, only minor industrial activities developed in the town, such as hat making.
 By the early 20th century, some engineering industry had been established locally.

 The Warwick Pageant was a major festival in the grounds of Warwick Castle in 1906, organised by Louis N. Parker from a house in Jury Street.
 As Pageant House, this subsequently served as the offices of Warwick Borough Council, until the enlarged Warwick District Council was formed in Leamington Spa in 1974.

 The Leamington & Warwick Tramways & Omnibus Company was established in 1881, and operated a tramway service between Warwick and Leamington Spa until 1930.
+It ran across Portobello Bridge, a three-arch bridge built 1831 to connect the two towns.

 In 2021 it was announced that Warwick had entered a competition with 38 other contenders to be awarded city status as part of the Platinum Jubilee Civic Honours.
 However, it was not among the eight winners ultimately chosen in May 2022.

 Population change

 Populations before the 1801 census can be based on indirect measures.
 Historians suggest that Warwick had a population of about 1,500 in 1086.
-Indicators for ensuing centuries are sparse, but by the mid-16th century it is thought to have been about 2,000, which increased by the late 17th century to over 3,000.
+Indicators for ensuing centuries are sparse; however, by the mid-16th century, it is thought to have been about 2,000, which increased by the late 17th century to over 3,000.
 At the time of the first national census in 1801, Warwick had 5,592 inhabitants.
-This population nearly doubled by 1851, when it reached 10,952, but thereafter growth was slower for more than a century, reaching 15,349 in 1951 and 16,051 in 1961.
+This population nearly doubled by 1851, when it reached 10,952; thereafter, growth was slower for more than a century, reaching 15,349 in 1951 and 16,051 in 1961.
 Since then it has almost doubled, to 31,315 in 2011.